ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## JSONString {#jsonstring}

-Differs from JSON only in that data fields are output in strings, not in typed json values.
+Differs from JSON only in that data fields are output in strings, not in typed JSON values.

 Example: